mweidner037/list-positions/README.md

 You can access a bunch's BunchNode to retrieve its dependent metadata, using the `meta()` and `dependencies()` methods.
 For advanced usage, BunchNode also gives low-level access to an Order's [internal tree](./internals.md).

 Obtain BunchNodes using `Order.getNode` or `Order.getNodeFor`.

+#### Misc Functions

+- `expandPositions(startPos: Position, sameBunchCount: number): Position[]` Returns an array of Positions that start at `startPos` and have sequentially increasing `innerIndex`.
+- `positionEquals(a: Position, b: Position): boolean` Equality function for Positions.
+- `compareSiblingNodes(a: BunchNode, b: BunchNode): number` [Compare function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#comparefn) for BunchNodes with the same parent, giving their order in the [internal tree](./internals.md).

 ## Performance